bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 Your main goal is to write Python code that uses the Django ORM to answer:

+I read this Note: Don't use len() on QuerySets if all you want to do is determine the number of records in the set.
+It's much more efficient to handle a count at the database level, using SQL's SELECT COUNT(*), and Django provides a count() method for precisely this reason.
+So I would replace __len__() with count() everywhere in my code.

 - How many total Characters are there?
 302 not 313 because necromancers are mages
 > from charactercreator.models import *
 > characters = Character.objects.all()